conormckenzie/reasoning-engine/README.md

 ## Overview
 An AI system designed to exceed human-level problem-solving in general contexts by:
 1. Encoding knowledge in a human-readable graph,
-2. Performing explicit and auditable reasoning,
+2. Performing explicit and auditable reasoning, focusing on logical inference with transparency and auditability,
 3. Incorporating new information via data ingestion algorithms assisted by LLMs, and
 4. Enhancing knowledge accuracy and predictive power through refinement algorithms.

 ## Status
-This project is still in development and has no current releases.
+This project is under active development and currently undergoing a major refactoring towards a V3 knowledge representation framework (see `docs/KnowledgeRepresentationV3.md`).
+There are no stable releases yet.

 ## Configuration
 - **Environment Variables**: The application relies on the following environment variable, which should be set in the `.env` file: